LucidOpsHQ/shottys-cola-service/DOCUMENT_FETCHING_README.md

 python cola_document_fetcher.py
 ```

-This will fetch the example document (TTB ID: 23079001000657) and save it as `test_output.pdf`.
+This will fetch the example document (TTB ID: 23079001000657) and save it as `test_output.html`.

 ## Configuration Options